How important is it to prevent low blood glucose?

 If type 1 diabetes isn't diagnosed or controlled properly, you can develop blood glucose levels that are either too high (hyperglycaemia) or too low (hypoglycaemia).

-Your blood glucose levels can become too high if you’re stressed or unwell, your insulin dose is too low, you miss doses, or if you eat too much carbohydrate.
+Your blood glucose levels can become too high if you’re stressed or unwell, your insulin dose is too low, you miss doses or you eat too much carbohydrate.
 Hyperglycaemia can cause you to be more thirsty than usual, feel tired and have headaches.

-Rarely, glucose can build up in your blood and reach dangerous levels.
+In some people who have diabetes, glucose can build up in the blood and reach dangerous levels.
 This is called diabetic ketoacidosis.
-It can cause you to vomit, breathe faster than usual and have breath that smells of ketones (like pear drops or nail varnish).
+It can cause you to vomit, breathe faster than usual and give your breath a distinctive smell, similar to pear drops or nail varnish.
 Diabetic ketoacidosis is a medical emergency and can be fatal if you aren’t treated in hospital immediately.

 Type 1 diabetes develops when the cells in your pancreas that make insulin (beta cells) are destroyed by your body's immune system.
-Because of this, type 1 diabetes is known as an autoimmune disease.
-However, the way in which type 1 diabetes first starts isn’t fully understood at present, but it's possible it may be caused by a virus or run in families.
+The reasons why your body’s immune system does this aren’t fully understood at present, but it's possible that environmental or genetic factors may trigger the attack.

 If your urine tests positively for ketones and you have a raised blood glucose level, this suggests a diagnosis of type 1 diabetes.